mpwalsh8/wpgform/readme.txt

 == Change log ==

+= Version 0.66 =
+* Temp code to help resove conflict with WordPress SEO

 = Version 0.65 =
 * Implemented "save_post" for custom post type eliminating general purpose "save_post" (only option prior to WordPress 3.7) action which could potentially, if not handled correctly by another plugin, corrupt post data.
 * Formally __deprecated__ the `gform` shortcode by updating README file.